 CHARACTERIZATION OF DEPRESSIVE AND ANXIETY DISORDER

 Depression, in general, is classified as major depression (i.e., unipolar depression) or bipolar depression (i.e., manic depressive illness); bipolar depression and its treatment are discussed in Chapter 16.
 Lifetime risk of unipolar depression is ~15%.
 Females are affected twice as frequently as males (Kessler et al., 1994).
 Depressive episodes are characterized by depressed or sad mood, pessimistic worry, diminished interest in normal activities, mental slowing and poor concentration, insomnia or increased sleep, significant weight loss or gain due to altered eating and activity patterns, psychomotor agitation or retardation, feelings of guilt and worthlessness, decreased energy and libido, and suicidal ideation, occurring most days for a period of at least 2 weeks.
-In some cases, the primary complaint of patients involves somatic pain or other physical symptoms ...
+In some cases, the primary complaint of patients involves somatic pain or ...